-← Ensemble · Free
+← EnsembleWriter · Free

 ENSEMBLE VS FINAL DRAFT

-Final Draft has been the de-facto screenwriting standard for two decades.
-Ensemble is a free, browser-based editor with real-time collaboration built in.
+Looking for a free Final Draft alternative?
+Final Draft has been the de-facto screenwriting standard for two decades — and it costs $249.
+EnsembleWriter is a free, browser-based editor with real-time collaboration built in.
 Here's an honest take on which one is right for which kind of writer.

-Try Ensemble Free →
+Try EnsembleWriter Free →

 What is Final Draft?

 Final Draft is the desktop screenplay editor most working WGA writers reach for.
 It costs roughly $249 for a one-time license (Final Draft 13 at the time of writing), with paid upgrades every few years.
 Its .fdx file format is the production standard, and most paid coverage services, studios, and writer's-room software interop with it natively.
+If that price is what sent you looking for a free Final Draft alternative, you're in the right place.

 Its strengths are reputation and depth: revision-mark tracking that matches production color conventions, ScriptNotes, beat boards, and decades of compatibility.
 Its weaknesses are equally well-known: a dated, native-feeling UI; no real-time collaboration; and a price tag that's hard to justify for first-time writers.